Lionel Corporation: History

-Pre-war era (1900–1942)
+Pre-World War II era (1900–1942)

-It was historically thought that Lionel's first train, the Electric Express, was not intended for sale to consumers, but rather, as a storefront display.
+Lionel's first train, the Electric Express, was long thought by historians to have been intended for use as a storefront display, rather than for sale to consumers.
 Delivered in December 1900, it operated on a brass track and was powered by a battery and a motor that Cowen had intended to use for an electric fan.
-Cowen hoped the public's fascination with railroads and electricity would draw attention to other goods for sale.
+Cowen hoped the public's fascination with railroads and electricity would draw attention to his other goods for sale.
 Instead, the public approached store owners about buying trains, prompting Lionel to begin making toy trains for the general public.
 Lionel sold 12 examples of the Electric Express.

-Much later, in 2014, Greenberg's Guide to Lionel Trains concluded differently: the first Lionel product was the motorized Converse Trolley, with the Electric Express being made to diversify the motor's use.
+More recently, Greenberg's Guide to Lionel Trains (2014) concluded differently: it said that the first Lionel product was the motorized Converse Trolley, with the Electric Express being made to diversify the motor's use.

 Lionel's earliest trains were larger than the sizes commonly available today, running on two-rail tracks with the rails 27/8 inches apart.
 In 1906, Lionel began offering a three-rail track that simplified wiring of reverse loops and accessories.
 Its outer rails were 21/8 inches apart, which did not match any of the existing standards that other manufacturers had been using since 1891.
-Whether this was an accidental misreading of Märklin's 2 gauge specifications or an intentional incompatibility is unclear, but Lionel marketed the non-standard track as "The Standard of the World," and soon adopted the name in catalogs as Standard Gauge and trademarked the name.
+Whether this was an accidental misreading of Märklin's 2 gauge specifications or an intentional incompatibility is unclear.

+Lionel marketed the non-standard track as "The Standard of the World," soon adopted the name in catalogs as Standard Gauge, and trademarked the name.
 When other U.S. companies began using Lionel's standard, they usually called it wide gauge.
 Starting in 1915, Lionel followed most of its U.S. competitors and adopted the smaller O gauge standard for its budget-level trains.